There are no valid excuses for being an uninformed pre-medical student at Missouri State University.

-Occasional hard copies of web-posted Biomedical Sciences Premedical Student Guide Sheets are available on rotation on the Biomedical Sciences Premedical Bulletin Board located near Room 329 in the Professional Building.
+Occasional hard copies of web-posted Biomedical Sciences Pre-medical Student Guide Sheets are available on rotation on the Biomedical Sciences Pre-medical bulletin board located near Room 329 in the Professional Building.
 Check weekly for new postings.
-Premedical students in other majors should bookmark and may copy website materials directly from the Biomedical Department's Premedical Student Advisement website and this Web page, Advisement Guides for Premedical Students, for updates and new additions.
+Pre-medical students in other majors should bookmark and may copy website materials directly from the Biomedical Sciences Department's Pre-medical Student Advisement website, as well as this current page, for updates and new additions.

 Students interested in health professions other than medicine should bookmark the Biomedical Sciences health profession's index page for advisement updates and new additions.

 Dr. Colette Witkowski* 417-836-5603, Professional Bldg., Room 404